ehForwarderBot/efb-fb-messenger-slave/readme_translations/zh_CN.rst

    picture.

-Localization support
+Translations support
 ====================

-EFMS supports localized user interface prompts experimentally, by setting the locale environmental variable (``LANGUAGE``, ``LC_ALL``, ``LC_MESSAGES`` or ``LANG``) to one of our `supported languages
+EFMS supports translated user interface prompts experimentally, by setting the locale environmental variable (``LANGUAGE``, ``LC_ALL``, ``LC_MESSAGES`` or ``LANG``) to one of our `supported languages
 <https://crowdin.com/project/ehforwarderbot/>`_.
 Meanwhile, you can